MuneebAshraf/Fullstack_course_material/week5_project_part1/README.md

 ## Exercise 2 Person Form

-- Create a new component called PersonForm that accepts a callback function as a prop.
+- Create a new component called UpdatePersonForm that accepts a callback function as a prop.
 The callback function should be called when the form is submitted and should receive the values from the form as an argument.
-- The PersonForm component should render a form with three input fields: firstName, lastName, and age.
+- The UpdatePersonForm component should render a form with three input fields: firstName, lastName, and age.
 The form should also have a submit button.
 - When the form is submitted, the callback function should be called with an object containing the values from the input fields.
-- In the PersonList component, pass a callback function to the PersonForm component that adds a new person to the people array.
+- In the PersonList component, pass a callback function to the UpdatePersonForm component that adds a new person to the people array.
 - Verify that the new person is added to the list when the form is submitted.

 ## Exercise 3 - Update and Delete